ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 # Real-Galaxy-Tiny Dataset: Using a True Galaxy as Source Galaxy.

-Instead of using a Sersic profile, as we previously did in Machine Learning for Science (ML4SCI), we propose a more realistic approach that utilizes actual galaxies as the source.
+Instead of using a Sersic profile, as we previously did in Machine Learning for Science (ML4SCI), **we propose a more realistic approach that utilizes actual galaxies as the source**.
 To accomplish this, we will make use of the [Galaxy10 DECals Dataset](https://github.com/henrysky/Galaxy10), an extensive compilation of high-resolution galaxy images.

 To create the **Real-Galaxy-Tiny Dataset**, we can do: